 Year-round planning, private investments and advanced technology help ensure railroads are prepared to continue safely and efficiently delivering for customers when temperatures plunge.

 Just as cold weather wreaks havoc on roads and bridges, it creates multiple challenges for railroads.
-Operating 24/7 over more than 140,000 miles of track, freight rail’s infrastructure and equipment are essentially an outdoor production line exposed to all types of winter weather — from Chicago’s “Snowmageddon” blizzards to the Sierra Nevada’s wet, concrete-like snow.
+Operating 24/7 over more than nearly 140,000 miles of track, freight rail’s infrastructure and equipment are essentially an outdoor production line exposed to all types of winter weather — from Chicago’s “Snowmageddon” blizzards to the Sierra Nevada’s wet, concrete-like snow.
 Snow drifts can cover tracks, moisture can freeze in airbrake hoses and frigid temperatures can affect steel rails.

 Railroads prepare for cold while it’s warm.